 VR Stroke Rehabilitation app: pick any VR headset

-The VR Stroke Rehabilitation app was mainly used with Leap Motion and Oculus Rift/HTC Vive so that the patients wouldn’t need to hold any controller in their hands.
+The VR Stroke Rehabilitation app was mainly used with Leap Motion and Oculus Rift/HTC Vive.
+That’s because the client wanted a controller-free experience for their patiennts.
 We’ve prepared several versions for other VR headsets as well.